 December 2018 Featured Educator: Angela Thoen

-This month's featured educators, Angela Thoen, works with Grades 5-6 newcomers in Austin, Minnesota.
+This month's featured educator, Angela Thoen, works with Grades 5-6 newcomers in Austin, Minnesota.
 She was selected because of her collaborative approach to newcomer education and the growth mindset she brings to her school.

 Why did you choose to become an educator?
 How did you come to be involved with ELL teaching?
 Was that something you always wanted to do or was it something you acquired because of some other experiences you had?
 What do you love about your job?
 What frustrates you?